Florist wants to keep Brandon blooming

 Bernie and Beth Carr sold their florist shop on Center Street in January after 40 years in business.

-Chartrand, 58, of Leicester, quietly opened Brandon Florist Shoppe in October ahead of a grand opening held Saturday.
+Chartrand, 58, of Leicester, quietly opened Brandon Florist Shoppe in October, ahead of a grand opening held recently.
 She said she was inspired by Carr to leave her position at Otter Valley Union High School after 27 years and open a flower shop.

 “I got this crazy notion in my head,” she said.
 “It all started with Bernie Carr going out of the flower business.
 That’s when everything clicked for me. ...
 I’m trying to fulfill everything that Bernie did.
 He served the community 40 years and did well.
 I’m just trying to do what Bernie did, keep everything the same and make everyone happy.”